jometzg/classicaspdocker/using-azure-files.md

 ### Steps
 1. Create a file share
+2. Move the files that you will be putting in file share elsewhere - so they are no longer included in the container build.
+3. Copy the above files into the Azure file share.
-2. Mount the share in Web App for Containers
+4. Mount the share in Web App for Containers
-3. Use storage tools to validate that files are persisted.
+5. Use storage tools to validate that files are persisted.

 ## Create a file share
 This can be created in the portal and must be done against a storage account.

+## Move the files away from the container
+If your application already has files in a folder inside the container, you will need to move these outside the container, so they are no longer part of the container build.
+It is usually best to move these to a folder *above* the folder with the Dockerfile, so you can later mount this folder into the container for local *docker run* sessions.

+## Copy the above files into the Azure files share
+The Azure portal now has a version of storage explorer built in and this may be used to copy any files needed into the Azure files share.

 ## Mount Share in Web App for Containers
 This can either be done with some CLI or can be done in the portal.